Thierryvinicius/Thierryvinicius/README.md

 I am Thierry

 - 🎓 Graduating in Computer Engineering - UCDB
-- 💻 I am working as an intern in web development
+- 💻 I am working as a web developer using technologies such as Slim Framework
-- 👨‍💻 AI Enthusiast

 ---
 <h3> 📚 Technologies I currently study:</h3>